AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * *a.
-FoodTrail app crash
+FoodTrail app crash.

-  Use case ends
+  Use case ends.

 ### Non-Functional Requirements